sarah-forrest/cms_enrollment_data/cms_enrollment.md

         colnames(nys_madsnp) <- gsub("_y$", "", colnames(nys_madsnp))
       }
     } else {
-      # Object does not exist, so skip this iteration
+      # object does not exist, so skip this iteration
       next
     }
   }